ltackmann/harvest/README.md

 DartStore
 =========

-Dart store is a event store for Dart with multiple backends.
-It also provides classes and interfaces for implementing event sourced applications in Dart both client and server side. **DartStore** suits the following kind of applications well
+Event store for Dart with multiple backends.
+Includes functionality for easily creating event sourced applications in Dart on both the client and server side.

+**DartStore** suits the following kind of applications well

 * Applications that needs online/offline syncronization
 * Complex web applications